pablogarciaarevalo/demo-trident/README.md

 ### Volume Import

 - Objetive: Explain the Trident Volume Import feature and some use cases.
-The demo shows a legacy website with the content in a NetApp NFS volume, and the procedure to import the service in Kubernetes as a pod.
-Note that the demo shows a website to understand it better but consider a database.
+The demo shows a legacy website with the content in a NetApp NFS volume, and the procedure to import the webpage in Kubernetes as a pod. *Note that the demo shows a website to understand it better but consider a database*.

 > Go to slide 12 and 13